Summer-16/UniQManager/README.md

 ### Options
 `redisConfig`: The Redis configuration object containing the host and port.
 It also supports username and password.
 `options`: The options object containing the following properties:
-- `maxWorkers`: The maximum number of workers to start.
+- `maxWorkers`: The maximum number of workers to start, Default: 5.
-- `finishedAge`: The time in milliseconds to keep finished jobs in the database.
+- `finishedAge`: The time in second to keep finished jobs in the database, Default: 3600.
-- `failedAge`: The time in milliseconds to keep failed jobs in the database.
+- `failedAge`: The time in second to keep failed jobs in the database, Default: 86400.
-- `debug`: A boolean value to enable or disable debug mode.
+- `debug`: A boolean value to enable or disable debug mode, Default: false.
-- `callbacksMap`: An object containing the action names and their corresponding callback functions.
+- `callbacksMap`: An object containing the action names and their corresponding callback functions, Default: {}.

 ### Callbacks
 The `callbacksMap` object contains the action names and their corresponding callback functions.
 The callback functions are asynchronous and take the data as an argument.